Nexis-Network/homepage/content/docs/guides/polyscale.md

 2. If you have just signed up for PolyScale, select **Create new cache** from the **Welcome to PolyScale** dialog.
 ![Connection details widget](/docs/guides/welcome_to_polyscale.png)
 If you already have a PolyScale account, click the **New Cache** button in the upper right corner of the PolyScale dashboard.
-3. Enter a name for the cache, select `PostgreSQL` as the type, enter the Exzo Network hostname you copied earlier, and enter the database port number.
-Exzo Network uses the default Postgres port, `5432`.
+3. Enter a name for the cache, select `PostgreSQL` as the type, enter the Nexis Network hostname you copied earlier, and enter the database port number.
+Nexis Network uses the default Postgres port, `5432`.
 Leave the default values for the other settings.
 The **Caching** setting enables the database query cache, so this setting should remain enabled.
 ![Create a PolyScale cache](/docs/guides/polyscale_create_cache.png)
 4. Click **Create**.
-PolyScale creates a cache for your Exzo Network database and provides a new **Connection URI** to use in your application in place of the Exzo Network connection string.
-Simply replace `[USERNAME]`, `[PASSWORD]`, and `[DATABASE]` with the values from your Exzo Network connection string.
+PolyScale creates a cache for your Nexis Network database and provides a new **Connection URI** to use in your application in place of the Nexis Network connection string.
+Simply replace `[USERNAME]`, `[PASSWORD]`, and `[DATABASE]` with the values from your Nexis Network connection string.
 ![Create a PolyScale cache](/docs/guides/polyscale_success.png)

 After queries from your application start passing through PolyScale, you can monitor traffic and caching behavior on the **Observability** tab in PolyScale.
 For more information, see [Observability](https://docs.polyscale.ai/database-observability/), in the _PolyScale documentation_.